A photo of a server rack with many servers.

 In its simplest form, a data lake is simply an archived directory where raw data is stored permanently in an append-only format.
 Commonly, systems simply store log files and sensor readings.
 Beyond just dumping data, many organizations have reported that they find it useful to invest at least some effort into storing metadata to have some chance of later identifying what data they have, how it was produced, and how to extract information from it.
 Dedicated infrastructure to track data and metadata in data lakes and to facilitate discovery is available, such as DataHub.

-When information is later extracted from raw data in data lakes, many of the same transformation steps found in ML pipelines and ETL tools are performed, typically in massive batch processing jobs (see below) over a huge amount of unstructured data.
+When information is later extracted from raw data in data lakes, many of the same transformation steps found in ML pipelines and ETL tools are performed, typically in massive batch processing jobs (as we will discuss) over a huge amount of unstructured data.
 Some cloud offerings for data lakes provide dedicated infrastructure for processing the stored data at scale, which can be connected to machine-learning pipelines or data warehouses.

 Of course, not every data lake turns out to be successful.
 It is easy to amass a huge amount of useless, undocumented, and impossible-to-navigate data in a short period of time.
 Data lakes are hence often derogatorily called data swamps or data graveyards.